+Talk to your healthcare provider about your asthma before you travel.
+Ask if you need to take any special precautions.
 Be prepared if your asthma gets worse while you're away from home.
 Know where to go for medical care.
 And think about delaying your trip if your asthma is not under control when you plan to leave.

 Stay away from asthma triggers by planning ahead: